 Even when a person tapers off slowly, they may still experience painful withdrawal symptoms.
 In a detoxification program, patients are provided with medication-assisted treatment that helps to relieve flu-like withdrawal symptoms.

 Many people can take tramadol without any issue.
 However, millions of Americans are currently battling an opioid use disorder.
-If you or someone you love is suffering from tramadol abuse, an inpatient rehab program can help.
+If you or someone you love is suffering from tramadol use, an inpatient rehab program can help.

 Vertava Health provide on-site detox programs, at our rehab centers throughout the U.S. Once a person successfully detoxes from tramadol, they benefit by engaging in a blend of traditional and alternative therapies.
 Individual counseling, wilderness therapy, and 12-step support groups are offered at our inpatient rehab centers.

-To learn more about how long tramadol stays in your system, or to find a rehab program near you, contact an Vertava Health treatment specialist today.
+To learn more about how long tramadol stays in your system, or to find a Tramadol rehab program near you, contact an Vertava Health treatment specialist today.